Recommendations for UK supermarkets – 2024 update

 • Use hazard classifications and other criteria to decide which active substances to prohibit, restrict and monitor.

-2. Support their suppliers to reduce pesticide use and adopt non-chemical alternatives and genuine Integrated Pest Management (IPM) approaches through the following actions:
+2. Support their UK, EU and international suppliers to reduce pesticide use and adopt non-chemical alternatives and genuine Integrated Pest Management (IPM) approaches through the following actions:

-• Conduct research into IPM techniques and share it with all their suppliers, as well as making it publicly available.
+• Conduct and fund research into IPM techniques and share it with all their suppliers, as well as making it publicly available.

 • Provide training and develop practical guidance documents on pesticide reduction and IPM.